 Does eating raw, undercooked, and/or cold meat and seafood increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-If the meat/seafood is infected with certain bacteria or parasites and a person who is pregnant becomes ill from eating it, there may be an increased chance of pregnancy loss.
+If the meat/seafood is infected with certain bacteria or parasites and a person who is pregnant becomes ill from eating it, there might be an increased chance of pregnancy loss.
 High fever can also increase risks to the baby.
 For more information on fever during pregnancy, please see our factsheet at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 When exposure to raw, undercooked, or cold meat and seafood happens, the chance for birth defects depends on whether the person who is pregnant becomes infected and by which parasite or bacteria.

 For example, infants born to a person who had toxoplasmosis infection during the first trimester of pregnancy have about a 10-15% chance of being born with the infection themselves (called congenital toxoplasmosis).
 While the chance of passing the infection to the baby (transmission) increases later in pregnancy, the most observed effects are seen with first trimester infection.
 Some infants with congenital toxoplasmosis will have problems with the brain, eyes, heart, kidneys, blood, liver, or spleen.
-Other foodborne infections such as E.coli, Listeria, and Salmonella have not been associated with a higher chance of birth defects.
+Other foodborne infections such as E. coli, Listeria, and Salmonella have not been associated with a higher chance of birth defects.

-Parasite/Bacteria | Risks |
+Parasite/Bacteria | Increased Chance of |

 Toxoplasma | Pregnancy loss |